Tyron-patterns/Google_Playstore_analysis/README.md

 The project is organized into three separate Jupyter Notebooks:

 1. **Data Cleaning**
-   Handles duplicates, missing values, formatting issues, and type conversions.
+   Identifyes and handles (in a preliminary approach) duplicates and missing values; Formatting issues; type conversions.

 2. **Feature Engineering**
    Creates structured variables from raw data (e.g., standardized versioning, install counts, size in MB).